sam2829/strongest-avenger-drf/README.md

 ***Profile***

-The Profile model is linked using a one to one relationship with the built in User model in conjunction with Django Allauth, with the user profile being created automatically when the user registers an account.
+The Profile model is linked using a one-to-one relationship with the built in User model in conjunction with Django Allauth, with the user profile being created automatically when the user registers an account.
 The user then is able to edit their own profile with their name, favourite character, profile image and content about themselves.

 ***Posts***

-The Posts model is linked to the User model by foreign key using a one to many relationship, this allows for posts to be linked back to the specific user and their profile.
+The Posts model is linked to the User model by foreign key using a one-to-many relationship, this allows for posts to be linked back to the specific user and their profile.
-The user when making a post can also write the character name of who they are posting, what category the character would come under, title, content and then select eeither an image or a video to post.
+The user when making a post can also write the character name of who they are posting, what category the character would come under, title, content and then select either an image or a video to post.

 ***Comment***

-The Comment model is linked to the Posts model by foreign key using a one to many relationship to store comments for a specific post.
+The Comment model is linked to the Posts model by foreign key using a one-to-many relationship to store comments for a specific post.
-The Comment model is also linked to the User model by foreign key using a one to many relationship to allow for comments to be linked back to a specific user and their profile.
+The Comment model is also linked to the User model by foreign key using a one-to-many relationship to allow for comments to be linked back to a specific user and their profile.
-When the user is making a comment on a post they they can also select whether they a agree or not that the character in the post is the strongest avenger.
+When the user is making a comment on a post they can also select whether they agree or not that the character in the post is the strongest avenger.

 ***Follow***

-The Follow mode is linked to the User model by foreign key using a one to many relationship.
+The Follow mode is linked to the User model by foreign key using a one-to-many relationship.
 This is the case for both fields owner and followed.
 These fields have related names "following" and "followed".
 This allows the user to follow multiple users and also have multiple users following them.
 The Model also makes sure that a user can not follow or be followed by a user multiple times.

 ***Like***

-The Like model is linked to the User model by foreign key using a one to many relationship so that any likes can be linked back to a specific user and their profile.
+The Like model is linked to the User model by foreign key using a one-to-many relationship so that any likes can be linked back to a specific user and their profile.
-The Like model is also linked to the Post model by foreign key using a one to many relationship to store likes for a specific post.
+The Like model is also linked to the Post model by foreign key using a one-to many-relationship to store likes for a specific post.
 The model also makes sure that a user can not like the same post twice.

 ***Report***

-The Report model is linked to the User mode by foreign key using a one to many relationship so that any reports can be linked back to a specific user and their profile.
+The Report model is linked to the User mode by foreign key using a one-to-many relationship so that any reports can be linked back to a specific user and their profile.
-The Report model is also linked to the post Post model by foreign key using a one to many relationship to so that any reports can be linked back to the post with the issue.
+The Report model is also linked to the post Post model by foreign key using a one-to-many relationship to so that any reports can be linked back to the post with the issue.
-In the Report model the user will also be provided a select choices for the reason for the report and a description to explain.
+In the Report model the user will also be provided a select options for the reason for the report and a description to explain.
 There is also a Boolean field top select whether the issue has been resolved, this is strictly for admin to select once they have resolved the issue.

 An entity relationship diagram was created using drawSQL to show the schemas for each of the models and how they are related: